aelassas/wexflow/src/docker/windows.md

 1. Open `wexflow\Wexflow\Wexflow.xml` config file
 1. Set `dbType` to `LiteDB`
 1. Comment `SQLite` connection string
-1. Uncomment `LiteDB` connection string located at the end of the file
+1. Uncomment `LiteDB` connection string located at the end of the config file

 `wexflow` folder must be next to `Dockerfile`.